EmmaRocheteau/eICU-GNN-LSTM/README.md

 ## Training the ML Models

-Before proceeding to traing the ML models, do the following.
+Before proceeding to training the ML models, do the following.

 1) Define data_dir, graph_dir, log_path and ray_dir in `paths.json` to convenient locations.